metamorph-inc/openmeta-mms/docs/pet/pet_advanced_topics.rst

 The Optimizer PET Driver may struggle to converge if it contains Design Variables with ranges that differ by several orders of magnitude.

-*E.g. one might wish to optimize a car's fuel consumption per mile with respect to tire radius and weight, where tire radius can vary from 13" to 17" and weight can vary from 3200 lbs. to 4200 lbs.
+*For example, one might wish to optimize a car's fuel consumption per mile with respect to tire radius and weight, where tire radius can vary from 13" to 17" and weight can vary from 3200 lbs. to 4200 lbs.
 The range of the weight Design Variable is more than two orders of magnitude greater than the range of the tire radius